ninghailong/Audio-description-from-image-by-modal-translation-network/README.md

 # Audio-description-from-image-by-modal-translation-network

-The code and result samples will be public soon.
+The code and result samples are coming soon.